ipfs/kubo/filestore/README.md

   ipfs filestore add -S -P hello.txt
 ```

-## Verifying blocks
+## Listing and verifying blocks

-To list the contents of the filestore use the command `filestore ls`.
+To list the contents of the filestore use the command `filestore ls`,
+or `filestore ls-files`.
 See `--help` for additional information.

 To verify the contents of the filestore use `filestore verify`.
 See `--help` for additional info.